-In 1989, Heinz Pagels suggested that “the nations and people who master the new sciences of complexity will become the economic, cultural, and political superpowers of the next century” (53)(53).
-Despite skepticism that has persisted around CSS since its inception (52)(52), the diffusion of this paradigm in the last three decades, together with important developments documented across many fields of knowledge (5, 54)(5, 54), is a testament to the vision of the pioneers in this field.
+With the initial work in place for developing CSS, physicist Heinz Pagels suggested (in 1989) that “the nations and people who master the new sciences of complexity will become the economic, cultural, and political superpowers of the next century” (53).
+Despite skepticism that has persisted around CSS since its inception (52), the diffusion of this paradigm in the last three decades, together with important developments documented across many fields of knowledge (5, 54), is a testament to the vision of the pioneers in this field.

 THE PHILOSOPHY OF COMPLEX SYSTEM SCIENCE

-Defining and studying “complexity” has been a long-standing challenge, not least because of different philosophical views.
-For instance, some authors categorize their object of study as either complex or not, while others conceptualize complexity along a continuum (31)(31).
-Complexity can also be defined differently across scientific domains, e.g., computer scientists may refer to the time and computational memory required to solve a problem (55, 56)(55, 56), whereas mathematicians may refer to chaotic and nonlinear dynamics (57)(57).
-It has been even suggested that complexity is “a placeholder for the unknown”, a “nomadic term that links disparate discourses”, and therefore that a strict definition would only be an unwarranted constraint (32)(32).
-This flexibility might underlie how some fields that leverage explicit metrics of complexity, like computer science, have advanced faster than others in their quest to understand complexity.
-Nevertheless, immoderate freedom also seemed to have hindered coordination and synthesis.
+Defining and studying “complexity” has been a long-standing challenge, not least because of different philosophical views among authors and entire disciplines.
+For instance, some authors categorize their object of study as either complex or not, while others conceptualize complexity along a continuum (31).
+Complexity takes on different definitions across scientific domains, e.g., computer scientists may refer to the time and computational memory required to solve a problem (55, 56), whereas mathematicians may use complexity to refer to chaotic and nonlinear dynamics (57).
+It has been even suggested that complexity is “a placeholder for the unknown,” and a “nomadic term that links disparate discourses,” such that a strict definition would only be an unwarranted constraint (32).
+This flexibility might explain how some fields , such as computer science, that leverage explicit, quantitative metrics of complexity, have advanced faster than others in their quest to understand complexity.
+Nevertheless, the immoderate freedom of vague definitions also seems to have hindered coordination and synthesis.

-CSS bypasses most of these philosophical aspects and is thus more operational.
-Being the quantitative field that seeks to discover laws that describe phenomena in complex systems, CSS has provided for decades a robust and pragmatic framework to classify phenomena also in ecosystems.
-Ecologists turning to CSS, however, must be aware that this field demands a shift from traditional scientific paradigms (3, 6, 44, 58)(3, 6, 44, 58).
-Scientists have traditionally engaged complexity following (i) determinism, i.e., systems can be explained by adequate mathematical models; (ii) reductionism, i.e., any system composed by many entities can be understood by studying such entities individually; and (iii) disjunction, i.e., the way to resolve cognitive problems is isolating them within specialized disciplines.
-These principles can fail, as (i) some systems cannot be easily predicted, even when they follow deterministic laws (4, 18, 33, 59); (ii) organization of units in a system can determine the emergence of some properties and the inhibition of others, hindering efforts to predict systems by studying solely their parts (6, 28, 31, 58); and (iii) capitalizing on interdisciplinary approaches has greatly increased our understanding of complex systems (3, 6, 46)(3, 6, 46).
+CSS bypasses most of these philosophical aspects and is more operational in its definitions and implemetation.
+Being the quantitative field that seeks to discover laws that describe phenomena in complex systems, CSS has for decades provided a robust and pragmatic framework to classify phenomena also in observed in ecosystems.
+Ecologists turning to CSS, however, must be aware that this field demands a shift from conventional scientific paradigms (3, 6, 44, 58).
+Scientists have traditionally engaged complexity following (i) determinism, i.e., the idea that systems can be explained by adequate mathematical models; (ii) reductionism, i.e., that any system composed by many entities can be understood by studying such entities individually; and (iii) disjunction, i.e., that the way to resolve cognitive problems is isolating them within specialized disciplines.
+These principles can fail, as for example, some systems cannot be easily predicted, even when they follow deterministic laws (4, 18, 33, 59)(4, 18, 33, 59); the organization of units in a system can determine the emergence of some properties and the inhibition of others, hindering efforts to predict systems by studying their parts (6, 28, 31, 58)in isolation (6, 28, 31, 58); and employing interdisciplinary approaches can greatly increase our understanding of complex systems (3, 6, 46).

-Due to these discrepancies, the traditional scientific model has often failed ecologists interested in understanding complex systems (28).
+Due to these discrepancies, reductionist scientific approaches have often failed ecologists interested in understanding complex systems (28).
 Conversely, CSS has helped because it explicitly recognizes the importance of emergence, and it is, by nature, integrative across disciplines.
-Transcending reductionism is a major divide in the study of complexity between two philosophical views – restricted complexity, of which CSS is an expression, and generalized complexity (6, 44)(6, 44).
+Transcending reductionism is a major divide in the study of complexity between two philosophical views – restricted complexity, of which CSS is an expression, and generalized complexity (6, 44).